Skip to content

 What is the Nurse Licensure Compact?

-The Nurse Licensure Compact (NLC) allows registered nurses (RNs) and licensed practical nurses (LPNs) to have one multistate license allowing them to practice in statestheir home state and all other participating NLC states without applying, paying, or waiting for additional licenses.
+The Nurse Licensure Compact (NLC) allows registered nurses (RNs) and licensed practical nurses (LPNs) who meet a high standard for licensure to have one multistate license that allows them to practice in all NLC states without applying, paying, or waiting for additional licenses.
 It’s an agreement between all participating U.S. jurisdictions.
-As leaders in public protection, State Boards of Nursing developed and adopted the Nurse Licensure Compact in 2015 and enhanced it in 2017/2018.
-States had to readopt the enhanced version to ensure all multistate license holders meet the same standards; grandfathering in was not an option.
+This is the longest standing professional licensing compact – reaching its 25th anniversary this year – and therefore is the most well-vetted professional licensing compact.

 Joining the NLC will: